gwen001/actarus/README.md

 chmod -R 500 .
 chmod -R 700 app/cache app/logs

+The tools configuration is up to you, depending what kind of recon you want to perform.

 Create a user
 ==============
 `php app/console fos:user:create <username> <email> <password> --super-admin`